avelino/awesome-go/README.md

 - [drive](https://github.com/odeke-em/drive) - Google Drive client for the commandline.
 - [Duplicacy](https://github.com/gilbertchen/duplicacy) - A cross-platform network and cloud backup tool based on the idea of lock-free deduplication.
 - [fjira](https://github.com/mk-5/fjira) - A fuzzy-search based terminal UI application for Attlasian Jira
+- [Flox](https://flox.dev) - An environment and package manager in one, useful for getting specific version of Go.
 - [Gebug](https://github.com/moshebe/gebug) - A tool that makes debugging of Dockerized Go applications super easy by enabling Debugger and Hot-Reload features, seamlessly.
 - [gfile](https://github.com/Antonito/gfile) - Securely transfer files between two computers, without any third party, over WebRTC.
 - [Go Package Store](https://github.com/shurcooL/Go-Package-Store) - App that displays updates for the Go packages in your GOPATH.